 But that day our server was extremely slow.
 It was 10 minutes after we were seated before she came and took our drink order…and there were hardly any customers in the place.
 We ordered our drinks and some half price appetizers.
 Finally the queso came out…

 It is very important in any recipe to make sure you have all the ingredients.
 Our queso came out looking like chili.
 No cheese!!!!
-We questioned the queso to our server, and she claimed it was right, and this was how the queso was now.
+We questioned our server about the queso.
+She claimed it was right, and this was how the queso was now.
 She even admitted that a number of customers have complained about it in the past few months.

-- Let’s talk about this strawberry pretzel pie.
-Crush your pretzels into bits.
+- Crush your pretzels into bits.
 Make sure they are not too small, but small enough.
 I put the pretzels in a ziplock bag and smash them with the back of a wooden spoon.

 - Stir in some sugar and melted butter and then press into the pie plate.
 Refrigerate it while you make the filling.
-Note: This crust is more of a crumble crust.
+Pro Tip: This crust is more of a crumble crust.
 It will be crumble apart when you cut out the slice of pie.

 - Stir the strawberry Jell-O and plain gelatine into some boiling water until it dissolves.
 Add the ice cream and stir quickly.
 As the ice cream melts, it will cause the filling to thicken quickly so work fast!